 As with any competitive sport, the mental approach to the Sack Race is as important as physical prowess!
-And this year, despite mild jet lag, I was feeling confident when the starter called, Go!
+And this year, despite mild jet lag, I felt confident when the starter called, Go!
 And mid-way down the field, it seemed my confidence was well-founded — I was hopping strongly, and Harry and I were in the lead by two hops.

-And then I remembered the story I'd told family and friends in Perth, how Harry and I always placed third.
-I eased up and let another competitor pass us, before making a final long hop and lunge to secure third place.
+And then I remembered the story I'd told family and friends in Perth, how we always placed third.
+So, I eased up and let another competitor pass us before making a final long hop and lunge to secure third place.

 Like that distant dog club Sack Race, I've often made sacrifices in my writing for the sake of a story.
 Stephen King in On Writing: A Memoir of the Craft, urged writers:

 Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings.

 As Ruthanne Reid expounded in a post on King's quote on The Write Practice website, How to "Kill Your Darlings" and Survive the Process:

 Darlings, in writing, are those words, phrases, sentences, paragraphs, and even chapters that we are often most proud of.
 We love them, to the point that we almost don’t care if those bits are clear to readers or not.
 The problem is they can get in the [way of the] readers’ point of view.

 I keep this in mind when writing, but more so when editing.
-It has lead to heart-breaking sacrifices, but as I've learnt, "killing my darlings" is worth it for the sake of a story, article or blog post.
+It has led to heart-breaking sacrifices, but as I've learnt, "killing my darlings" is worth it for the sake of a story, article or blog post.

 Yes, my dear old Harry disgraced himself again.
 But it was worth it for the sake of a story!

 © 2018 Robert Fairhead